cmcgee-mac/norm/README.md

 }
 ```

-Another benefit to first classs statements is that they are much faster for
+Another benefit to first class statements is that they are much faster for
 statements that produce a large number of results or are repetitive.
 This is due
 to the code generation that becomes possible when the statements exist outside of
 a method.
 Without the code generation all of the operations are done using Java